 Back in Canada, I worked for the Quebec Education SERVICE as a teacher for four years, then as a pedagogical consultant for Teaching SERVICES promoting a wide variety of courses in the elementary and secondary schools for the same school board.
 Following this came two years as an Education Officer with Protestant Education SERVICE promoting a non-proselytizing moral and religious education program across the Province of Quebec.
 Then came two years as a private education consultant operating my own firm Making a Difference (MAD) Education SERVICES.
 My career in education came to an end in 1999 following six years as a primary school and special education teacher in the James Bay Native Cree Education SERVICE.

-Now for ten years, I’ve been back in Ghana operating FOUR VILLAGES INN.
+Since 1999, I’ve been back in Ghana operating FOUR VILLAGES INN.
 Customer SERVICE and client based SERVICE are our watchwords.

 And as stated above, the main intent of this blog is to provide a SERVICE, to create awareness and promote change in Ghana, the country where I have spent almost half my adult life… SERVING.